BarakatAA/BarakatAA/README.md

 As a co-founder of Gbrossoft, I'm deeply involved in indie game development.
 I'm excited about the intersection of storytelling and interactive experiences, and I believe that data can enhance both.

 🔍 **Exploring Data Horizons:**
-Currently honing my skills in data analysis and artificial intelligence through the Women Techsters Fellowship Program '24.
+Currently honing my skills in data science and artificial intelligence through the Women Techsters Fellowship Program '24.

 Let's connect, collaborate, and explore the endless possibilities of data together!